By Kalibrate Team

 KEY CONCEPT: Benchmarking with the 7 Elements for Fuel and Convenience Retail Success

 Around the world, the fuel retailer’s battle for higher sales volume at an acceptable margin never gets easier.
 At first, volume and margin performance are good.
 Then competition increases.
 Fuel retailers typically drop their prices, hoping to maintain market share.
 Price wars begin.
 Competition hits a critical mass, then oversaturates.
 Stable markets become volatile.
 Some fuel retailers fail.
-Uncontrollable events happen, like the massive drop in crude oil prices in 2014.
+Uncontrollable events happen.
 Volume—the cornerstone of most fuel retailers’ profitability—becomes harder to achieve.

 Kalibrate has discovered that the retailers who excel focus on 7 Elements for Fuel and Convenience Retail Success.
-Best-practice fuel retailers maximize performance by considering the role of each element in the daily tactics and strategic goals of their sites—price, location, market intelligence, merchandising, operations, facility and brand.
+Best-practice fuel retailers maximize performance by considering the role of each element in the daily tactics and strategic goals of their sites—market, location, facilities, operations, merchandising, brand and price.
 These elements give visibility beyond ROI (return on investment) into VOI (value on investment).
 Optimizing the 7 Elements depends on a fuel retailer’s specific business, but only an integrated focus can ensure that every possible area of value is being leveraged.

-In every market that Kalibrate has studied, the top quartile retailers understand that these 7 elements drive success.
+In every market that Kalibrate has studied, the top quartile retailers understand that these 7 elements drive success and Total Site Profitability.
 They constantly monitor these elements to focus their resources and maximize the effectiveness of their tactics.
-This is how some retailers are able to thrive when many other simply survive.
+This is how some retailers are able to thrive when many others simply survive.